Ceftriaxone-ACOS, 2 g

 Nervous system disorders: seizures.

-Hearing and labyrinth disorders: vertigo.
+Hearing and labyrinthine disorders: vertigo.

 Infectious and parasitic diseases: superinfections.

-Lack of ceftriaxone precipitates in the urinary tract have been observed in children receiving either high daily doses of the drug (â¥80 mg/kg/day) or cumulative doses greater than 10 g and those with additional risk factors (dehydration and bed rest).
-Precipitate formation in the kidneys may be asymptomatic or manifest clinically and may lead to ureteral obstruction and postrenal acute renal failure.
-This adverse event is reversible and disappears after discontinuation of Ceftriaxone-ACOS therapy.
+Cases of the formation of ceftriaxone precipitates in the urinary tract have been reported, mainly in children who received either large daily doses of the drug (≥80 mg/kg per day) or cumulative doses of more than 10 g, as well as those who had additional risk factors (dehydration, bed rest).
+The formation of precipitates in the kidneys may be asymptomatic or clinically manifest and can lead to ureteral obstruction and postrenal acute renal failure.
+This adverse event is reversible and disappears after discontinuation of therapy with Ceftriaxone-AKOS.

-The intramuscular injection without lidocaine is painful.
+Intramuscular injection without lidocaine is painful.

 Impact on laboratory test results